 Part II of the volume will address the problem of explaining the rise of bureaucratic-authoritarianism.
 In the first chapter in this section, Albert O. Hirschman—an economist—reminds researchers not to stress economic explanations of political phenomena to the point of neglecting political explanations.
 Placing his discussion within the larger tradition of social thought regarding the political consequences of industrialization, Hirschman critically surveys various economic explanations of the rise of authoritarianism and finds them all inadequate.
 He argues that different phases of industrialization have important consequences for politics in part because of the expectations they create in the minds of policymakers regarding the likelihood of sustained economic growth.
 It appears that the relative ease with which the initial expansion of consumer goods production occurred in Latin America generated unrealistic expectations about opportunities for growth, and hence for economic reform, which in turn played a role in the sequence of events that led to bureaucratic-authoritarianism.
 Hirschman then broadens his analysis of the role of ideas in shaping political change and proposes a new approach to explaining the rise of authoritarianism.
 He analyzes the way in which political ideas and political action interact in the evolution of the “entrepreneurial” and “reform” functions in society.
-This perspective, which focuses on what may be called the “political culture of capitalism,”25 is used to provide a partial explanation of the contrast between the recent pluralist experience of Colombia and Venezuela and the authoritarian experience of Argentina, Brazil, Chile, and Uruguay.
+This perspective, which focuses on what may be called the “political culture of capitalism,”25 This suggestive term was proposed by Walter Dean Burnham in correspondence with Albert O. Hirschman regarding Hirschman’s chapter. is used to provide a partial explanation of the contrast between the recent pluralist experience of Colombia and Venezuela and the authoritarian experience of Argentina, Brazil, Chile, and Uruguay.

 The chapter by Jose Serra provides a critique of the hypothesis that the attempt to achieve the deepening of industrial production played a central role in the rise of bureaucratic-authoritarianism.
 Focusing primarily on Brazil, but also drawing on the Chilean and Mexican cases, Serra finds little support for this hypothesis.
 His close analysis of Brazil is of particular importance to this volume because the special conjunction in Brazil of economic and political crisis, followed by harsh authoritarianism, regressive economic policies, and successful economic growth has made Brazil in a sense the “paradigmatic case” for the bureaucratic-authoritarian model.
 Other countries, by contrast, are only partial approximations.
 In Argentina, the coherence of authoritarian rule has been limited; in Chile and Uruguay, the idea of the deepening of industrialization is largely irrelevant because of the small scale of their economies; and Mexico involves a rather different pattern, based on nonmilitary authoritarianism which did not result from the “triggering” political crisis experienced in the other cases and which is based on quite a different political coalition.
 Hence, by calling into question the hypothesized “economic connection” for the country that presumably fits the bureaucratic-authoritarian’ model most closely, Serra makes a particularly convincing case for the need to reformulate the model.